oluoluoxenfree/oluonline-quartz-style/content/content ideas i will flesh out, so help me god.md

 45. can we make the supply chains for our electronics completely ethical?
 (I have loads of notes for a video on congo and supply chains that never happened but i need to edit it before putting it in the garden lol)
 46. industry plants, industry plans: can streaming sites purposefully make a hit?
 47. wtf is digital citizenship; does it make sense?
-48. evisas????? safe? cheaper? what's the benefit to gov and are there any for non-gov people?
+48. e-visas????? safe? cheaper? what's the benefit to gov and are there any for non-gov people?
 49. anti-capture technology
 50. [[technopaganism, technomancy and me]]
 51. citizen science and how the internet and tech have enabled and crushed it
 52. [[tech hasn't made the business of fashion any less ugly]]
-53.
+53. digital landlordism
+54. our lives online; time, data, privacy
+55. internet archive
+56. what does facebook/google/etc have on you? who profits from your data?
+57. evisas, and the dawn of the id card; digital identity is....?
+58. time zones are weird af